opensalt/opensalt-docs/docs/index.rst

    :width: 565 px

-The user can expand the ORganizations to see all available Frameworks by clicking on either the arrow to the left of the Organization name or on the name itself.
+The user can expand the Organizations to see all available Frameworks by clicking on either the arrow to the left of the Organization name or on the name itself.

 .. image:: static/OpenSALT_User_Manual_40.jpeg
    :height: 217 px